University Catalog 2024-2025

 ENHS 6420 Global Food Safety and Public Health (3)

-This course is designed for students who are interested in local, national, and international food safety.
+This course introduces students to local, national, and international food safety.
 Food resources, production, biological, chemical and radiological contaminants are discussed.
 Focus will be on health effects resulting from exposure to contaminated food.
 Sanitary regulations/codes addressing food safety including inspection of food establishments, investigation of food outbreak diseases will also be discussed.
 Genetically modified foods will also be addressed.
-Site visit(s) to food establishments could be arranged (when possible) with Louisiana Sanitarian Services.

 ENHS 6430 Disaster & Emergency Communication (3)